unm-historiography/metahistory/writing-guide.md

 ## Images and Captions
 - We all agreed that images make the essays WAY more interesting.
-Let's aim for 3-5 images per essay.
+Let's aim for at least 3-5 images per essay.
+More is fine if they aren't getting in the way of the text.
-- Images are related to nearby text
+- Images should be related to nearby text.
+Don't spend time on precise alignment, since web layouts are screen specific.
-- Images are provocative and engage the reader
+- Images should be provocative and engage the reader.
-- Captions should be more than a simple label of what the image is, but how what the image is or what it represents is significant to historiography
+- Captions should be more than a simple label of what the image is, but how what the image is or what it represents is significant to historiography.

 ## Standardized typography and links